xushaoxiao/allinone-via-bazelmod/doc/blog/Benefits and challenges of monorepo development practices.md

 ## Monorepo VS. polyrepo for microservices

 As microservices architecture becomes more popular, teams tend to split their code into many repositories (polyrepos).
-Teams develop microservices independently, using different, problem-specific tools and programming languages.
+Teams develop microservices independently, using different, problem-specific bazel and programming languages.
 For example, some developers may use open source projects like Python for artificial intelligence (AI), while others use Java or .NET to implements APIs.